-If you are not sure if your pressure switch is working, first thing to do is unplug the compressor, pull the cover, and then bleed all the air out of the compressor tank.
-If the pressure in the tank is higher than the cut in pressure of the switch, the switch will not trip.
-As the pressure drops it will reach and lower past the cut in pressure of that switch, and you should be able to see and hear the switch trip.
+If you’re not sure if your compressor pressure switch is working, the first thing to do is unplug the air compressor, pull the cover, and then bleed all the air out of the compressor tank.
+If the pressure in the tank is higher than the cut-in pressure of the switch, the switch will not trip.
+As the pressure drops it will reach and lower past the cut-in pressure of that switch, and you should be able to see and hear the switch trip.

-There are a couple of issues with pressure switches that are common problems regardless of the brand of compressor they are installed on.
+There are a couple of issues with compressor pressure switches that are common problems regardless of the brand of air compressor they are installed on.

 If you are still having trouble with your compressor pressure switch, there is a pressure switch troubleshooting page that has lots of postings from folks that have a compressor switch problem, a lot of advice you can read and comment on, and a place for you to post your own question if the answers there do not suffice.